jheredi1/CS2100-Web-Project/README.md

 # CS2100-Web-Project
-This repository is for my CS2100 Web Project (Late Night Picks) "Late Night Picks" is my web project aiming to connect resources such as music, videos, and artists all in one place.
+This repository is for my CS2100 Web Project (Late Night Picks) "Late Night Picks" is my web project designed for EDM musicians and enthusiasts, bringing together resources like music, videos, and artists in one convenient platform.